Anish127/HCAHPS_Dashboard/README.md

 **Objective**:

-To analyze the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results for the last 9 years.
-The intent of the HCAHPS initiative is to provide a standardized survey instrument for measuring patients’ perspectives on hospital care, and one of its 3 main goals is to "create incentives for hospitals to improve their quality of care.
+To analyze the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results for the last 9 years and to derive actionable insights that could drive improvements in patient experiences and healthcare services.

 **Data Cleaning**:
 1. I have cleaned the data in a way that all the tables are connected through their foreign keys and the relationships are well-defined.